 Most bilateral air transport agreements require that substantial ownership and effective control be maintained by nationals of each party to the agreement.
-Within the EU, community airlines are required to be at least 50% owned by EU nationals.
+Within the EU, Community airlines are required to be at least 50% owned by EU nationals.
 The EU has indicated its willingness to negotiate these current ownership and control limitations with States prepared to similarly waive the requirement on a reciprocal basis.
-However, progress on this matter has been slow.
+While progress on this matter has been slow, as part of the EU-UK Trade and Cooperation Agreement signed on 30 December 2020 (the "EU-UK Trade Deal"), the EU and the United Kingdom ("UK") agreed to evaluate options for reciprocal liberalisation during 2021, and again within 12 months of either party so requesting.